rectangle pool, 24 ft x 12 ft x 4.5 ft average depth

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Estimate gallons before adding pool chemicals.
 Compare rectangular, round, and oval pool volume.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know pool shape, length or diameter, width or diameter, and average water depth.

-In plain language: The calculator estimates pool cubic feet from the selected shape and average depth, then multiplies cubic feet by 7.48052 gallons per cubic foot.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Rectangle cubic feet = length x width x average depth.
+Round or oval cubic feet = length x width x average depth x pi / 4.
+U.S. gallons = cubic feet x 7.48052.
+The examples on the page are there so you can compare your inputs with a real pool-gallon estimate before copying the answer.

 No. The calculator runs in your browser tab.
 Your recent answers stay only on the page while you use it, and they are not sent to a server.